aaronspence31/FinSight/README.md

 # FinSight

-A Serverless ETL Pipeline for Real-Time Financial Trends
+A Serverless ETL Pipeline with Financial Analytics Dashboard